mummer4/mummer/README.md

         [TAGS]  The reference FastA ID and the query FastA ID.

-        NOTES:
+**Notes:**

 It is often helpful to run this with the -C option to assure reported SNPs are only reported from uniquely aligned regions.

-   ** show-tiling **
+###show-tiling

-        DESCRIPTION:
+**Description:**

 This program attempts to construct a tiling path out of the query contigs as mapped to the reference sequences.
-Given the delta alignment information of a few long reference sequences and many small query contigs, 'show-tiling' will determine the best location on a reference for each contig.
+Given the delta alignment information of a few long reference sequences and many small query contigs, `show-tiling` will determine the best location on a reference for each contig.
 Note that each contig may only be tiled once, so repetitive regions may cause this program some difficulty.
 This program is useful for aiding in the scaffolding and closure of an unfinished set of contigs, if a suitable, high similarity, reference genome is available.
-Or, if using promer, 'show-tiling' will help in the identification of syntenic regions and their contig's mapping the the references.
+Or, if using promer, `show-tiling` will help in the identification of syntenic regions and their contig's mapping the the references.

         USAGE:
         show-tiling  [options]  <deltafile>